What is a reorder point?

 Using the same reorder point for every item.
 A fast-moving item needs a higher reorder point than a slow-moving one.
 Calculate each item individually.

 Ignoring lead time changes.
-If your supplier's lead time increased from 7 to 14 days, your reorder points need to double.
+If your supplier's lead time increased from 7 to 14 days, your reorder points need to rise to match.
 Review quarterly.

 Setting it and forgetting it.
 Demand changes with seasons, trends, and growth.
 Revisit reorder points every quarter at minimum.